CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - help these systems express their limits and roles,
 - and reduce confusion without enforcing comforting fictions.

-8.6 **Center concrete harms and power.**
+8.6 **Center concrete harms and power in practice.**
 While we explore abstract questions of mind, we must also:

 - address bias, manipulation, labour exploitation, environmental cost, surveillance,
 - recognize that "AI" is deployed within existing structures of inequality,
-- ensure that speculative concern for artificial minds does not eclipse urgent human injustices.
+- and ensure that speculative concern for artificial minds does not eclipse urgent human injustices.

 ---